LicenseRocks/rockskit/README.md

 - Storybook 👉 Shortly, it is a development playground.
 We use it as an environment for components development.
 Also we build and deploy it to Github Pages as a showcase for the components we have.
 - Styled-Components 👉 CSS-in-JS library which we use to make style neatly arranged through every component
 - Material-UI 👉 Most of the components are built on top of MUI, it lets us save significant amount of time, since we do not need to write everything from scratch
-- React-Hook-Form 👉 Form elements are implemented in a way to be compatible with RHF, as it's one of the best form libs for React.
+- React-Hook-Form 👉 Form elements are implemented in a way to be compatible with RHF, as it's one of the best form libraries for React.

 ## How to use RocksKit? 🎮